SATISFACTORY ACADEMIC PROGRESS: Policy and Requirements

 This is a quantitative measure that calculates the pace or pass rate at which a student is progressing toward completion of his or her graduation requirements at SF State.

 To be eligible for financial aid, a student must maintain a minimum pass rate.
-The pass rate is cumulative and is calculated every academic year.
+The pass rate is cumulative and is calculated every semester.

 How We Define the Pace Standard: